joelouthan/theologic.us/content/posts/here-is-love/2018-06-25-here-is-love-romans-830c-justified.md

 We are guilty as sin.
 Yet, Christ stood in our place to satisfy the just and holy wrath of God upon those do not believe and obey the Son of God.[^5]

-And here is love, the cross of Christ where "**<span lang="en-US">steadfast love and faithfulness meet and righteousness and peace kiss each other".** <span lang="en-US">
+And here is love, the cross of Christ where "steadfast love and faithfulness meet and righteousness and peace kiss each other".[^6]

+[^6]: Psalm 85:10

 In the end, we will all stand before that same Son of Man.
 I will stand before my Savior.
 But instead of Jesus being mocked, stripped naked, shamed, and in excruciating torturous pain crying out to His Father, Christ Jesus will be glorious, sitting in majesty and at the right hand of the Father.